SDSilicus/ccda-xslt-vulnerabilities/README.md

-### TL;DR: If you're using XSLT stylesheets to render C-CDAs in your EHR, make sure you understand the security implications.
-Otherwise you could be looking at a *massive* data breach.
+### TL;DR: If you're using XSLT "stylesheets" to render C-CDAs from external sources, it's essential that you understnd the security considerations described below, or you may be at risk of data breach.

 ## Vulnerabilty report